 The driver also will ask you to sign a bill of lading.
 This is the contract by which you authorize the van line to transport your possessions and agree to pay for those services.
 The bill of lading serves to confirm the services performed, pickup and delivery schedules, and the valuation and protection plan that you’ve selected.

 It’s extremely important for you to contact your move coordinator as soon as you arrive in your new hometown so that final delivery arrangements can be made.
 The driver will contact you 24 hours prior to their expected arrival time to confirm the delivery window.

 When your shipment arrives, you can help expedite the unloading process by having a room-by-room floor plan in mind, and by letting the driver know where you want things placed as they’re unloaded and brought into your home.

 The driver and crew will reassemble any items they disassembled at origin.
 Check items off the Customer Check-Off Sheet as they’re brought in, noting their condition.
 If an item appears to have been damaged during the move or is missing, make a note on the inventory-including the driver’s copies-and notify your move coordinator.

 Unless approved billing or credit arrangements have been made in advance, the driver is required by law to collect payment for your move before your shipment can be unloaded.
 If your shipment is placed in storage, charges up to that point are due at that time.
-Payment must be made in cash or by certified or cashier's check, travelers' checks, or money order payable to the van line.
+Payment must be made in cash or with a certified or cashier’s check payable to the van line.
 Many agents also accept credit cards.
 Personal checks cannot be accepted.
 A copy of the bill of lading signed by the driver will be your receipt.